 Winning the Battle Against Multiple Myeloma

 Myeloma is a type of cancer in which plasma cells—a type of white blood cell—grow out of control.
 Most people with myeloma have myeloma tumors in several places in their body.
 That’s why this disease is often called “multiple myeloma.”
-Because every myeloma is unique, SCCA specialists target treatment to each patient’s unique situation.
+Because every myeloma is unique, SCCA specialists target treatment to each patient’s situation.

 Statistics Are Abstract; Lives Aren’t

 If you have myeloma, where you choose to go for initial treatment has a significant impact on the likelihood of survival.
 Myeloma patients at SCCA have access to advanced therapies and treatments being explored in some 25 ongoing clinical trials for multiple myeloma conducted at SCCA’s founding organizations, Fred Hutch and UW Medicine.
 For people with myeloma who are good candidates for stem cell transplants, the Fred Hutch Transplant Program at SCCA is the most experienced transplant center in the world.
 As you can see below, patients treated for myeloma at SCCA have high five-year survival rates.

 Multiple Myeloma Survival Rates

 Below are the five-year survival rates for multiple myeloma patients treated by SCCA compared to patients who were treated for multiple myeloma elsewhere.
 This information was collected by the National Cancer Data Base (NCDB) for patients who were diagnosed and treated between 2003 and 2006 and then followed for five years.